2020 Summer Olympics closing ceremony: Prologue: To Paris 2024

-After Macron's appearance, the President of the COJOP, Tony Estanguet (who has also just returned from Tokyo in secret, some hours before) appears on stage and writes "Paris 2024" on a camera lens as the camera moves up to the blue skies of summer in Paris just like what happens in tennis Grand Slams.
+After Macron's appearance, the President of the COJOP, Tony Estanguet (who had also just returned from Tokyo in secret, some hours before) appears on stage and writes "Paris 2024" on a camera lens as the camera moves up to the blue skies of summer in Paris just like what happens in tennis Grand Slams.
 The image is shown on the stadium screens whilst the Tokyo Skytree is shown in the national colours of France, showing a connection between two iconic symbols of current and future host cities, Tokyo's Skytree and Paris' Eiffel Tower.

 Local rights owners for the next Games (Discovery, Inc. under Eurosport and France Télévisions) were mainly involved for the Paris 2024 presentation as they handled most of the filming process for the presentation, and was broadcast by satellite (CEST: UTC+2 14:42-14:53).
-This was the first (and only) time in Olympic history that a handover presentation at the closing ceremony was 100% produced, performed and broadcast from outside the current host city.
+This was the first time in Olympic history that the handover presentation at the closing ceremony was 100% produced, performed and broadcast from outside the current host city and instead from the next host city.